aws-samples/evaluate-bertscore-amazon-translate/README.md

 ## Evaluating the quality of Amazon Translate's translations with BERTscore

-With this example, you will deploy the resources required in AWS for setting up an evaluator of translations from Spanish to Italian done by Amazon Translate, based on the open-source library BERT score (https://github.com/Tiiiger/bert_score).
+With this example, you will deploy the resources required in AWS for setting up a scalable evaluator of translations from Spanish to Italian done by Amazon Translate, based on the open-source library BERT score (https://github.com/Tiiiger/bert_score).

 ## Architecture
 The evaluator will follow this architecture in high-level: